ZhiyuanLck/excel2tex/README.md

   -m [MATH], --math [MATH] enable inline math
 ```

+If you are using windows and have no python installed, an executable file is provided [here](https://github.com/ZhiyuanLck/excel2tex/releases/tag/0.1)

 ## Note

 You should obey some rules of how to create a table that can be successfully converted: